GasinAn/markdown2latex/example/markdown/hello_world.md

 First, you need to install python package `pandoc` and `panflute`.

 Then, you can try these commands.
-If you don't use Windows, just adjust the paths.

 ```
 git clone git@github.com:GasinAn/markdown2latex.git
 cd markdown2latex/markdown2latex
-python .\markdown2latex.py ..\example\
+python markdown2latex.py ../example/
 ```

 If everything is OK, you will succeed in converting `..\example\markdown\*.md` to `..\example\build\*.tex`, i.e., `..\example\markdown\hello_world.md` (this document) to `..\example\build\hello_world.tex`.